Apply to the SPHeRE PhD Programme

 Projects are linked to an institution, and so Scholars will be based at the institution to which the project is linked.
 It will not be possible for Scholars to move a project to their preferred institution

-See here for further guidance on applying for a HRB SPHeRE Full-time Scholarship for the 2024 academic year
+See here for further guidance on applying for a HRB SPHeRE Funded Full-time Scholarship for the 2025 academic year

 2. Individual applicants: Self-Funded Scholar (part-time or full-time)

-Self-funded Scholar applications are now closed for September 2024.
+Self-funded Scholar applications are now open for September 2025.

 Individual self-funded applicants, either full-time or part-time, who either do not apply for a HRB SPHeRE Scholarship, or are not successful in receiving one, but are deemed suitable for entry to the SPHeRE Programme may register at any of the nine institutions below where the relevant University registrations and fees are payable.